gruntjs-updater/grunt-tomcat-developer/README.md

 > Grunt plugin that configures and controls a local tomcat instance to
 > ease the development of java web applications.

+The grunt-tomcat-developer plugin provides the ability to start, stop and restart a locally installed tomcat server for development use.
+It supports Tomcat 8 in its default setup, but can be configured for tomcat 7 or 6 with the compatibility option.

+The task constructs a new catalina base directory by copying configuration files from a locally installed tomcat instance defined by the CATALINA_HOME environment variable which must be defined for the task to work.

+The task configures a tomcat virtual webapp by automatically generating a context configuration that pulls in classpath entries without the need to copy any files.
+The classpath its self can be explicitly declared in the grunt configuration, or you can use the plugin `grunt-maven-classpath` to generate the classpath automatically from a maven project.

+The task also support live reload of java classes through JRebel which requires a JRebel license.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`